niharicka2602/Flutter-IPL-App/README.md

 6. Total Number Of Wickets Drawn <br>
 7. Runs Scored In The Previous 5 Overs <br>
 8. Wickets Given In The Previous 5 Overs <br>
-<br><br>
  The output will be presented at the bottom
  <br><br>

- Few things to change is the IP address of the VM/Instance you are using and the location and file name of the dart file which serves as backend code.<br>
+ Few things to change is the IP address of the VM/Instance you are using and the location and file name of the dart file which serves as backend code : <br><br>
  --> inside lib folder, go to main.dart file <br>
  --> var r = Uri.http("*Enter The IP Of Your VM or Instance*", "/cgi-bin/*Name of Your Python File with Extension*" <br>for eg -
  *var r = Uri.http("192.168.1.18", "/cgi-bin/app.py"* <br>